nathanielerowe/nrowe_spack/README.md

 This is a list of temporary expoloits to get around errors in building sbn packages with spack.
 It is as much a todo list for me as it is a cheatsheet for others...

 Error:
+    >> build error ELF load command address/offset not properly aligned

+Solution:
+Generally, this has indicated compiler versioning errors.
+I recommend using gcc-12.3.0.
+YMMV with other compilers.

+Error:

     >> 1498    CMake Error at /lus/grand/projects/neutrinoGPU/spack_builds/spack/opt/spack/linux-sles15-zen3/gcc-12.3.0/cetmodules-3.25.00-ublvkzinygsrjc6f7qcxwm4zbfnutphc/Modules/CetMakeLibrary.cmake:456 (target_l
                ink_libraries):